 Add 1 tsp salt, and 1/2 tsp garlic granules/powder (optional), and mix well.
 Then add in a scant cup of plain flour (around 100-120g), a 1/4 cup at a time, until the dough comes together.
 You may need to add a little more depending on the water content of the potatoes you used.

 However definitely do not use less than 100 grams.
 I did this while I was testing the recipe, and my gnocchi disintegrated while cooking.
 I was very sad.
 And then I was mad.
-And finally, I got the amount of flour right.
+And finally, I went back to thedrawing board and got the amount of flour right.

 Take a handful of the dough (about the size of a lemon) and roll out into a rope about half an inch thick, on a floured worktop.
 Cut segments of about 3/4 – 1 inch with a dull knife (I used a plastic kids knife from Ikea because I’m FANCY).
 Unless you have a dough scraper, then obviously use that.